First Job - Transition into the World of Work

 (My first Real Estate Agent).

--Going to law school doesn’t make sense anymore, there’s already more lawyers than will ever be needed.
+-Going to law school doesn’t make sense anymore, lawyers never retire and there’s already more than will ever be needed.

 (The first Lawyer I knew)